heidi-holappa/tira-labra-2022/documentation/weekly-report-6.md

 ## What remained unclear or caused difficulties?
 I have a few questions for this week as well:
 - A lot of the new service classes include writing or reading from a file.
 Should these classes be also tested?
 What would be a good approach to this?
 Perhaps I could configure a different folder for testing read and write operations so that none of the existing files are altered or deleted?
 Or should I ignore these files from testing?
+- **UPDATE 19.6.2022**: This issue has been resolved.
+Application now uses different configurations for tests.
 - I would very much appreciate suggestions on how to improve the compression ratio.
 It'd be great to get the ratio closer to 40-50 percent on Lempel-Ziv 77, but I am short on ideas.
 - My current measures for compression efficiency are as listed below.
 Are these good measures considering the purpose of this course?
 Is something essential missing?
   - Compression ratio